vsch/flexmark-java/README.md

 - Add `NodeRepository<T>` abstract class to make it easier to create collections of nodes indexed by a string like one used for references.

-- ParserState a few new mthods:
+- ParserState a few new methods:
     - `getPropertyHolder()` returns the property holder for the parse session.
-Current document parser.
+This is the current document parser.
+After parsing the property holder is the Document node which can be obtained from via `Node::getDocument()` method.
+Implementation is to traverse node parents until a Document node is reached.

     - `getInlineParser()` returns the current parse session's inline processor